mooltipass/minible/aux_main_mcu_protocol.md

 - the status messages are generated on the fly by the aux MCU
 - any Mooltipass command requires an answer (no risk to overwrite aux MCU buffers)

 The other communication direction (main MCU to aux MCU) isn't a problem either, as the aux MCU also needs to keep buffers to do packet serialisation.
-Every time the aux MCU receives a packet received interrupt (from the DMA controller), it therefore should copy the received packet into the appropriate communicaiton buffer.
+Every time the aux MCU receives a packet received interrupt (from the DMA controller), it therefore should copy the received packet into the appropriate communication buffer.
-**However** there are a few cases of main MCU-initiated communications (manual password typing, going to bootloader command).
-In these scenarios:
-- the main MCU will keep the "not send" line high to prevent standard communications
-- the main MCU will send packets to the aux MCU with the reply flag set
-- the aux MCU will answer these packets regardless of the "not send" line state
-- the main MCU will release the "not send" line state

-This will therefore effectively "pause" all standard communications while the main MCU takes the role of communication master.